dhruv457457/EduChain_Web-3-Project/README.md

 ---

 ## 📄 License
-This project is licensed under the MIT License.
+This project is licensed under the **Creative Commons Attribution-NonCommercial 4.0 (CC BY-NC 4.0)** License.
+It can be used for **hackathons, academic research, and engineering evaluation** but **cannot be used for commercial purposes**.

 ---